psf/pyperf/doc/cli.rst

 * ``--duplicate=DUPLICATE``: Duplicate statements (``stmt`` statements, not ``SETUP``) to reduce the overhead of the outer loop and multiply inner loops by DUPLICATE (see ``--inner-loops`` option).
+* ``--profile=PROFILE``: Run the benchmark inside the cProfile profiler and output to the given file.
+This is a convenient way to profile a specific benchmark, but it will make the actual benchmark timings much less accurate.

 .. note::
    timeit ``-n`` (number) and ``-r`` (repeat) options become ``-l`` (loops) and